Control of Localized Multiple Excitation Dark States in Waveguide QED

 \textit{Conclusions.---} Motivated by state of the art implementations of waveguide-coupled superconducting qubits, we introduced and studied a theoretical model of the properties and excitation pathways of multi-excitation dark states.
 Due to the symmetry and (practically infinite-range) all to all coupling, such system possesses almost degenereate manifolds of multi-excitation states radiatively decoupled from the waveguide if the qubits are positioned at wavelength distance.
 These states allow to absorb and store multiple photons simultaneously~\cite{supp}, while localizing the majority of the excitation energy in just a handful of qubits.
 This contrasts with typical free space subradiant states, where each excitation is maximally delocalized.
 Their localized nature facilitates the preparation of these states via local addressing of individual qubits, which is currently available in state of the art implementations.
-As the system also allows for controlled release of all energy into the waveguide, possible applications point towards non-classical multi-photon sources or a tailored memory for a quantum repeater.
+The system and the proposed protocol also allows for controlled storage and release of multiple photons into the waveguide, pointing towards possible applications for non-classical multi-photon sources or a tailored memory for a quantum repeater.
 As the projected numbers for experimental realizations seem favorable, we expect to inspire efforts in various quantum simulation platforms including superconducting circuits or Rydberg arrays~\cite{Kuznetsova2016,Norcia_2019}.
-Similarly, optical waveguide systems~\cite{Corzo2019} and atoms, which are tweezer trapped in optical resonators, can be envisaged~\cite{Sauerwein2022} as an alternative setup once a suitable long wavelength transition is identified.
-This system can also be used as an analog simulator to mimic the properties of highly symmetric quantum emitter arrays as e.g. coupled ring structures, which play a central role in biological light harvesting systems and are too complex for numerical simulations~\cite{Potocnik2018}.
+Similarly, optical waveguide systems~\cite{Corzo2019} and atoms, which are tweezer trapped in optical resonators~\cite{Sauerwein2022}, can be envisaged as an alternative setup.

 R.H. and H.R. acknowledge funding from the Austrian Science Fund (FWF) doctoral college DK-ALM W1259-N27 and the FET OPEN Network Cryst3 funded by the European Union (EU) via Horizon 2020.
 T.~H-D. acknowledges financial support from the Lise Meitner programme of the Austrian Science Fund (FWF), project M3347.
 AAG gratefully acknowledges support from the Air Force Office of Scientific Research through their Young Investigator Prize (grant No.~21RT0751), the National Science Foundation through their CAREER Award (No. 2047380), the A. P. Sloan foundation, and the David and Lucile Packard foundation.
 G.K. acknowledges funding by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (714235).